What is in this leaflet

 - St John's Wort (Hypericum perforatum).

 These medicines may be affected by DBL Bortezomib Powder for Injection or may affect how well it works.
-You may need different amounts of your medicine, or you may need to take different medicines.
-Your doctor or pharmacist will advise you.
+You may need different amounts of your medicines, or you may need to take different medicines.

-4. How is DBL Bortezomib Powder for Injection given?
+How DBL Bortezomib Powder for Injection is given

 Multiple Myeloma